dotnet/runtime/Documentation/design-docs/dllmap.md

 - correct config file
 - config file that can't be parsed  &rightarrow; log a warning, ignore the mapping for the corresponding assembly &rightarrow;  on some platforms (where mapping is not required) execute application, on some throw DllNotFoundException
-- config file pointing to a dll/entrypoint that can't be found &rightarrow; on the affected platforms throw a DllNotFoundException
+- config file pointing to a dll that can't be found &rightarrow; on the affected platforms throw a DllNotFoundException

 All the above test cases will be covered.